1988 United States Senate election in Vermont

 The 1988 United States Senate election in Vermont took place on November 8, 1988.
 Incumbent Republican Robert Stafford did not run for re-election to another term in the United States Senate.
 Republican candidate Jim Jeffords defeated Democratic candidate Bill Gray to succeed him.

+With the results in the concurrent presidential and House elections, it is the last time that Vermont voted Republican in all three federal statewide offices simultaneously.